nakal/shell-setup/README.md

 ## Small warning

-**Please be careful using this project.
-I cannot be hold responsible for any damages that might occur.
-If you are not sure, STOP and DON'T USE anything here.**
+The setup script used here will modify configurations and startup files in your home directory.
+Please be aware of this fact!

 I tried my best to avoid dangerous operations during the setup and operation phases (see below), but I cannot tell for sure if there are systems or hosts that can be damaged by the actions executed there.

-**TAKE A GOOD LOOK WHAT IS BEING DONE AND MAKE SURE THAT EVERYTHING IS REASONABLE IN YOUR CASE!
-AND I MEAN E-V-E-R-Y-T-H-I-N-G!!**
+When you start `setup.sh`, it will perform many safety checks not to destroy important data.

 ## Installation instructions

-If, at this point, you already don't understand something, give up please before doing any damage.

-For those who read the warnings above and have confidence that I am not doing any harm, proceed with these steps:
+For those who read the warnings above proceed with these steps:

 0. **Make a backup of your $HOME**
 1. Clone the project.